wp-plugins/flyzoo/readme.txt

 * Live Support Chat: connect to your customers and increase sales!

-* Track Visitors Live: monitor traffic and chat with visitors in real-time.
+* Track Visitors Live: monitor and chat with visitors in real-time.

-* Pop out chat windows: enjoy the chat in a floating browser window to improve the user experience
+* Pop out chat windows: chat in floating browser windows to improve the user experience

 * Customize chat colors, features and greeting messages